 A 'cult hit' in Japan, inSane is not a sales powerhouse but it is much loved by those who play it.
 Additionally, it seems the game gets a fair amount of fan-made doujinshi love, much like the industry leader that likely inspired it.

 inSane is another Dice Fiction game, this one covering a wide range of Horror subgenres.
 I mentioned in my prior entry that the Japanese use Call of Cthulhu for a variety of different types of Horror beyond the default mythos.
-That obviously wasn't the intention of that games designers but here that's was exactly what the creator of inSane had in mind.
+That obviously wasn't the intention of that game's designers but here that was exactly what the creator of inSane had in mind.

-Though the game is set so that Gamemasters and their groups can create their own Horror settings, five pre-made settings are at least setting outlines have been developed.
+Though the game is set so that Gamemasters and their groups can create their own Horror settings, five pre-made settings have been developed.
 The default setting in the core rulebook is a really scary modern day Japan.
-The additional sourcebooks cover America in the Roaring Twenties, Victorian England, Parallel Worlds or 'Loops' (Events repeated but in alternate ways), and finally a book based on the SCP Foundation milieu.
+The additional sourcebooks cover America in the Roaring Twenties, Victorian England (titled, 'Dark Victoria' or 'Victoria in The Dark'), Parallel Worlds or 'Loops' (Events repeated but in alternate ways, titled 'Deadloops'), and finally a book based on the SCP Foundation milieu.

-I really love that last past.
+I really love that last part.
 Imagine that you get 'Go Catatonic' but only 'If the entity addresses you directly or the situation or entity follows you when you try to escape'.

 Kill Death Business - Hell TV Reality Show RPG